junyong-moon/technology-forum/MILESTONE_04.md

 - id: testacct1
 - password: PASSword1!

-For the seoncd link, please use the admin account:
+For the second link, please use the admin account:
 - id: superuser
 - password: PASSword1!